pghalliday/grunt-continue/README.md

 A grunt plugin to force other tasks to continue after failures

+Inspired by and extended from [this](http://stackoverflow.com/a/16972894/2622241) answer by [explunit](http://stackoverflow.com/users/151212/explunit) on StackOverflow

 ## Usage

 Install next to your project's Gruntfile.js with: